buildplan/docker/Pangolin/monitor/README.md

 Pangolin Monitor is a monitoring solution for your Pangolin stack, providing real-time monitoring of containers, system resources, and security metrics with Discord notifications.
 This menu-based utility helps you maintain the health and security of your Pangolin deployment.

+## Dependencies

+The script requires these programs to be installed:

+-   Pangolin Stack
+-   jq (for JSON processing)
+-   skopeo (for container updates check)
+-   bc (for calculations)
+-   curl (for network requests)

+The script can attempt to install missing dependencies when run with appropriate permissions.

 ## Installation

 1. Download the script :